Throat cancer is a disease in which cancer cells grow in an abnormal way in the throat.

 This is the use of drugs to kill cancer cells.
 Chemotherapy may be given in many forms including pill, injection, and/or via a catheter.
 The drugs enter the bloodstream and travel through the body killing mostly cancer cells, but also some healthy cells.

 Drink alcohol only in moderation.
-Moderate alcohol intake is two drinks per day for men and one drink per day for women.
+Moderate alcohol intake is 2 drinks per day for men and 1 drink per day for women.

 Eat a healthful diet, one that is

 and rich in